 What if I want a female for my gynecological care?

-Benefactors who would prefer a female provider for their gynecologic care may see our Physician Assistant Ericka Carranza-Perez, PA-C for Well Woman exams, or may continue to see other providers outside our office.
+enefactors who would prefer a female provider for their gynecologic care may see our Physician Assistant, Ericka Carranza-Perez, PA-C or Erin Kiesel, D.O. for Well Woman exams, or may continue to see other providers outside our office.
 Talk with your doctor or our Medical Assistant at the Front Desk to schedule.

 Do you provide OB care?